gies74/advent-of-code/README.md

 instructions:
 - clone repo and open the root folder in VSCode
 - npm install
-- rename default.env to .env and edit to set the AOC_COOKIE value to the value of the HTTP request header named 'cookie' from an AoC website request while you are logged in (press F12, see network tab and click any request to see the cookie value).
+- rename default.env to .env and edit to set the AOC_COOKIE value to the value of the HTTP request header named 'cookie' from an AoC website request while you are logged in (press F12 in your browser, see network tab and click any request to inspect and copy the cookie's value).
-- choose an appropriate value for Settings.YEAR in the ./src/settings.ts
+- edit ./src/settings.ts and set the Settings.YEAR variable appropriately
-- npm start ; when prompted, enter the day number you'd like to download
+- npm start <daynum>
 - finally, go to src/{YEAR}/day{DAY}/code.ts, place a breakpoint and launch the run configuration named "Run"